 Bermuda Sod Cost Guide

 To achieve the look of a full, lush and green lawn in a matter of days, installing sod is often the best option.
 The alternative, which involves planting seeds in the ground, watering them frequently, weeding often and checking over months to monitor growth, simply takes too long for homeowners who want an attractive yard or garden as quickly as possible.
 Thankfully, sod is a relatively simple option to get a gorgeous lawn in less time.
-This guide explains the process, the benefits of sod and the various costs associated with Bermuda sod, which is one of the most popular types of sod purchased in the United States.

 Cost of Bermuda Sod